shermelinen/vault-java-driver/README.md

 Vault Java Driver
 =================

-A zero-dependency Java client for the [Vault](https://www.vaultproject.io/) secrets management solution from HashiCorp.
+This is a fork of  the zero-dependency Java client for the [Vault](https://www.vaultproject.io/) secrets management solution from
+HashiCorp.

 This driver strives to implement Vault's full HTTP API, along with supporting functionality such as automatic